MatheLi/Fall_Detection_App_AI/posts/The_app_code.md

 ```
 ## Sending the CSV-file to a FTP-server
-We reimport the written CSV-file from the storage again and save it as string.
+We reimport the written CSV-file from the storage again and save it as a string.
 We send write the string to the server and clear the old CSV-file.

 ```